reaganprice2004/voice-activated-chatbot/README.md

 ---

 ## 🗺️ Overview
-This project implements a **voice-activated chatbot** that processes spoken input and generates spoken responses.
+This project implements a **voice chatbot** that processes spoken input and generates spoken responses.
 It demonstrates a complete NLP pipeline integrating:
 - Speech recognition
 - Language modeling
 - Speech synthesis